-1. Republic of Ireland Sample RFT: Feasibility Study for [Blueway name]
+Appendix 6: Republic of Ireland Sample RFT -Feasibility Study for for [Blueway name]

 Requirements and Specifications

 Tenderers must address each of the issues and requirements in this part of the RFT and submit a detailed description in each case which demonstrates how these issues and requirements will be dealt with/met and their approach to the proposed delivery of the services.
 A mere affirmative statement by the tenderer that it can/will do so, or a reiteration of the tender requirements is NOT sufficient in this regard.